MARK37 Resources

 Data Privacy and Security Act (TDPSA)

 Unusually broad — applies to any business operating in Texas or targeting Texas consumers, with no minimum revenue requirement.
-The Texas AG has shown it means business: secured a $1.4B+ settlement against a major tech company in 2025.
+The Texas AG has shown it means business: secured a $1.4B settlement against Meta (July 2024, biometric data) and a $1.375B settlement against Google (May 2025, geolocation/biometric data) — the two largest privacy settlements ever obtained by a single state AG.
 Small businesses mostly exempt.
 Jul 1, 2024

 Florida